Great to have you with us on the fastest three hours in media, telephone number 800-282-2882.

 President Obama said in a speech before the nuclear security summit that the risk of a nuclear confrontation between nations has gone down, but the risk of nuclear attack has gone up.

-If the Iranians ever do succeed in nuking up, and now we're told it's gonna be a year.
+If the Iranians ever do succeed in nuking up, and now we're told it's going to be a year.

-Now they're saying it's gonna be a year.
+Now they're saying it's going to be a year.

-And Iran, of course, doesn't show up at the at the summit.
+And Iran, of course, doesn't show up at the summit.

 Tougher security prevent terrorists, criminals, and others from acquiring nuclear goods.

-But Henry Sokolsky or Skoloski, a member of the Congressional Commission on the Prevention of Weapons of Mass Destruction, proliferation, and terrorism, said that there's no specific intelligence on ongoing terrorist procurement of nuclear material.
+But Henry Sokolsky or Skolowski, a member of the Congressional Commission on the Prevention of Weapons of Mass Destruction, Proliferation, and Terrorism, said that there's no specific intelligence on ongoing terrorist procurement of nuclear material.

 Why all this talk of nukes all of a sudden?

-Out of the blue, we I know the summit was scheduled for a while, but all Of a sudden now, nukes are on the front page as they were back in the 80s.
+Out of the blue, I know the summit was scheduled for a while, but all of a sudden now, nukes are on the front page as they were back in the 80s.

 And aside from continuing angst, causing chaos, keeping everybody in the country unsettled, I think that's probably what all this talk is about.